Reference documentation

 Handling contract violations with exceptions can be desirable when executing in an interactive programming environment, or if there are other reasons why process termination must be avoided.

-This setting is also useful for writing unit tests that exercise contract checks.
+This setting is also useful when writing unit tests for contract checks.

 • gsl_CONFIG_CONTRACT_VIOLATION_CALLS_HANDLER